maclarel/maclarel/README.md

 ### 🌱 What am I learning?

-I’m currently deep diving into Rails, as well as working on a variety of infrastructure projects to become more fully versed in the IaaS/PaaS spaces.
+I’m currently working on a variety of infrastructure projects to become more fully versed in the IaaS/PaaS spaces, as well as lots of home lab projects involving automation and containers!

 ### 📫 Want to connect?